Local government in England operates under either a one tier system – unitary authorities, or a two tier system – county and district councils.

 In the rest of the country, despite hopes that the radical reforms of 1974 had at last created a simple, uniform system of local government, less than 20 years later these reforms were being questioned and yet again further changes were called for.
 A review carried out by the Local Government Commission for England, established in 1992, recommended that some counties should retain their two-tier structure, but that others should change to one-tier unitary authorities (UAs).
 Subsequently several UAs were created in 25 counties between 1995 and 1998.

 Plans by the previous Labour government to devolve more power to the regions by creating eight regional assemblies in England attracted much controversy.
-A referendum held in November 2004 on a proposed assembly for the North East resulted in a resounding 'no' vote and consequently the plans were dropped.
+A referendum held in November 2004 on a proposed assembly for the North East resulted in a resounding ‘no’ vote and consequently the plans were dropped.
+The ‘no’ campaign was master minded by Dominic Cummings, who would later go on to fame as an advisor to Boris Johnson.

 The Coalition government elected in May 2010 introduced the Local Government Act which revoked the orders that created unitary councils for the cities of Exeter and Norwich – a move which was strongly criticised by the Labour opposition.
 The Act also prevents the implementation of further unitary proposals.

-The new government also pledged to promote decentralisation, saying it believed central government had become "too big, too interfering, too controlling and too bureaucratic."
+The Coalition government also pledged to promote decentralisation, saying it believed central government had become “too big, too interfering, too controlling and too bureaucratic.”
 The Localism Act passed in November 2011 contains a number of measures designed to strengthen the role of local government.

 More than two million people are employed by local authorities.
 These include school teachers, social services, the police, firefighters and many other office and manual workers.
 Education is the largest locally provided service.
+[Source: Directgov – 2012]

-"The Government is overseeing a fundamental shift of power away from Westminster to councils, communities and homes across the nation.
-A radical localist vision is turning Whitehall on its head by decentralising central government and giving power to the people."
+“Localism, localism, localism”… “The Government is overseeing a fundamental shift of power away from Westminster to councils, communities and homes across the nation.
+A radical localist vision is turning Whitehall on its head by decentralising central government and giving power to the people.”

 Department for Communities and Local Government – 2012